 For example, you need to help clients follow their bylaws, maintain a board of directors, organize annual meetings, keep track of minutes in those meetings, and file annual reports.
 Corporation types also have strict frameworks (for example, in the U.S., S-corps can only have up to 100 shareholders, who must all be American citizens; meanwhile, B-corps must score at least 80 on the public B Impact Assessment).

-3. What can consulting firms do to overcome global expansion and incorporation problems?
+What can firms do to overcome global expansion and incorporation problems?

 Let’s take a look at several solutions based on new trends and innovations that can help the professional service industry keep up with clients’ rapid global expansion in this day and age.